 - b.
-For Group Supervision: During the semester, students should expect and be prepared to present at least two of their counseling sessions to the Practicum class for group review, discussion, and feedback.
-One presentation will be informal, the other formal.
-Formal case presentations shall include: (a) full case conceptualization for the instructor; (b) a PowerPoint presentation of the full case conceptualization (to be shown in class); (c) a concise summary of the case utilizing the Tape Review Guide (a hard copy will be presented to all supervision group members); (d) presentation of a 10-minute recorded segment of a counseling session; and (e) sufficient time for group review and feedback. - 4.
+For Group Supervision: During the semester, students should expect and be prepared to formally present at least two of their counseling sessions to the Practicum class for group review, discussion, and feedback.
+Each case presentation shall include: (a) full case conceptualization for the instructor; (b) a PowerPoint presentation of the full case conceptualization (to be shown in class); (c) a concise summary of the case (a template will be provided) (d) presentation of a 15-minute video-recorded segment of a counseling session; and (e) sufficient time for group review and feedback. - 4.
 Log of Counseling Activities: Students will maintain and submit a log detailing the hours accumulated of direct and indirect services.
-The logs will be collected by the faculty supervisor throughout the semester.
+The log should be brought to weekly supervision.
 Students should keep a copy for their own records.